arthurbg951/capslock-fix-linux/README.md

 ## Recomendations

 If all this stuff dont make this application work after reboot your machine i recommend to download gnome-teak-tool then go to Startup Applications and add it on startup.
 It probably wiil work now ...

+## Binary

+If you just wanna download the program, download <a href="https://github.com/arthurbg951/capslock-fix-linux/blob/main/caps-fix-beta-v1.0.6.zip">here</a>.